-This committee is made up of four Board members and was established to generate ways to stimulate member involvement in the credit union such as increasing attendance at annual general meetings, becoming a director, and recognition of the co-operative difference in having membership in their financial institution.
-The committee was not able to meet in 2020.
+This committee is made up of four Board members and was established to generate ways to stimulate member involvement in the credit union such as increasing attendance at annual general meetings, becoming a director, and recognition of the cooperative difference.
+The committee met twice in 2021.